-Children trick or treat at each store with some employees handing out candy right at the store's entrance.
-You'll probably find store clerks who are also dressed up in the spirit of Halloween.
+Children can trick or treat at each store with employees handing out candy at the store's entrance.
+You'll probably find store clerks who are also dressed up for Halloween.

 After you're done trick or treating, head to the food court for dinner.
 Letting the kids eat in their costumes will make your night more than a stop at the mall for candy.